FirebaseExtended/firepad/README.md

 ## Getting Started with Firebase

-Firepad requires Firebase in order to store data.
-You can [sign up here](https://www.firebase.com/signup/?utm_source=firepad) for a free account.
+Firepad stores its data in a Firebase database.
+You can [sign up here](https://www.firebase.com/signup/?utm_source=firepad) for a free Firebase account.

 ## Getting Help

 Join our [Firepad Google Group](https://groups.google.com/forum/#!forum/firepad-io) to ask questions, request features, or share your Firepad apps with the community.